kevinnz/USB-Buddy/README.md

 ## License

-This project is licensed under the GNU GPLv3 License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgements